thinkful-ei-heron/spaced-repetition-Zac-Glaiza-Server/README.md

     &ensp;GET api/language => It is a request handler for dashboard page, homepage for logged in users.
 It retrieves current language for user.

-    &ensp;GET api/language/head => It is a request handler for rendering each larning page.
+    &ensp;GET api/language/head => It is a request handler for rendering each learning page.
 It retrieves the first word for the user to learn for the specified language.

     &ensp;POST api/language/guess
     - It is a request handler for user guessing.